jamiebrynes7/obsidian-todoist-plugin/README.md

 | `group`       |          | Denotes whether this query should have its task grouped by project & section.                                     | bool     | false   |

 ## CSS

+I also maintain an Obsidian theme which has support out of the box for this plugin, for a complete example of CSS for this plugin, check out [the source](https://github.com/jamiebrynes7/moonlight-obsidian-theme/blob/master/src/modules/extensions/todoist.scss).

 ### General